 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In South Carolina, 16-year-old drivers pay an average of $6,537, 25-year-old drivers pay an average of $2,041, and people over 65 pay an average of $1,590.
+In South Carolina, 16-year-old drivers pay an average of $3,871 per year, 25-year-old drivers pay an average of $996 per year, and people over 65 pay an average of $852 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In South Carolina, the most expensive locations for insurance are Walterboro, Moncks Corner, and North Charleston.
+In South Carolina, the most expensive locations for insurance are Charleston, Goose Creek, and North Charleston.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In South Carolina, drivers with no credit pay 57% more on their premiums than drivers with excellent credit.
+In South Carolina, drivers with no credit pay 67% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 9% in South Carolina, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.